xat/fleet/README.md

 #### Change global settings

-Settings can be defined globally and and on a instance level.
-Settings on a instance level are prioritized over global settings.
-This means that you can define common settings globally and then overwrite them on a instance level.
+Settings can be defined globally and and on an instance level.
+Settings on an instance level are prioritized over global settings.
+This means that you can define common settings globally and then overwrite them on an instance level.

 ```
 fleet global-settings [--<setting>=<value>]